China’s First Potential OECM Cases Released at COP16, Advancing its “30×30” Conservation Target

 As the host country of COP15 in 2022, the world had its eyes on China.
 Leading up to this year’s event.
 COP16 served as a milestone and evaluation point for nations that committed to measurable biodiversity goals like 30×30 two years prior.
 China was one of only 25 nations that submitted its updated national biodiversity strategy and action plan (NBSAP) by the start of COP16, an important deadline that 85 percent of nations that pledged to do so missed.
 In coming years, OECMs are set to become an integral part of China’s NBSAP as indicated by an expert meeting held in May 2023 and its resulting OECM stocktaking report.

-China further exemplified conservation progress at COP16 by taking an important step toward implementing OECMs on the ground.
-Selected from 90 submissions, 12 potential OECM sites will protect forests, shrublands, grasslands, wetlands, farmlands, urban areas, deserts, and marine environments.
+China further exemplified conservation progress at COP16 by taking an important step toward implementing OECMs on the ground, laying the foundation to further explore OECM pathways and mechanisms.
+Selected from 90 submissions, 46 potential OECM sites will protect forests, shrublands, grasslands, wetlands, farmlands, urban areas, deserts, and marine environments.
 The cases were submitted by a variety of entities, including NGOs, universities, businesses, village committees, and cooperatives.
 Together, they span about 320,000 acres (129,000 hectares) and support conservation of rare and endangered species, including the Amur tiger, snow leopard, giant panda, Yunnan snub-nosed monkey, Chinese pangolin, Baer’s pochard, and the spiny frog.

 The selection process included document review, expert evaluation, field investigations, and case announcements.
 The 12 selected sites include Beijing’s Wenyu River Park, Peking University Campus Nature Conservation Area, and Wuqinzhang Chinese Pangolin Conservation Area.
 Siwu Nature Park in Hanzhou, China—which is led by ILCN Regional Representative for Asia, Shenmin Liu—was selected as a shortlisted potential OECM site.

-The initiative was supported by the Department of Natural Ecology and Environment of China and jointly launched by Shan Shui Conservation Center in collaboration with several Chinese foundations.
+The initiative was supported by the Department of Natural Ecology and Environment of China and jointly launched by China Environmental Protection Foundation, Huatai Foundation, and the Shan Shui Conservation Center in collaboration with several civil society groups.

 The OECM sites will be funded by China’s first dedicated OECM fund, also launched at COP16.
 The fund will provide sustainable finance for work related to OECMs including research and standard setting, workshops, capacity building, and on-the-ground implementation of OECMs in China.